How Do DJs Find New (Unheard) Music

 For more tips and tricks of the Google Keep app, you can watch the video below to get some inspiration on how to keep track of your songs in Google Keep.

-There are several places that you can buy your music including Itunes and Google play.
+There are several places where you can buy your music including Itunes and Google play.
 It's important for you to know if they offer FLAC (free lossless audio) formats if you want those so you won't end up with the wrong product.
 If not, however, Itunes and Google Play are wonderful places with my preference going towards Google Play because I myself have an Android Phone.

 Another way to buy your music is through record pools which are subscription-based services.
 I have made an article about the best places for DJs to download music from both free and premium places.
 I suggest going for the premium places because they offer superior sound quality.

 You can buy acapellas from Apple Music and mostly from the same places as DJ music but there are also a lot of other sites that specialize in acapellas.
 I have made an article about the best places for DJs to get acapellas from.
-This article offers both free and premium places to get the acapellas from.
+This article offers both free and premium places to get the acapellas from online.
 It also includes a few record pools.
 Again I suggest going for premium places because they offer better sound quality.

 How to organize your music library.
 There are tons of ways to organize your music library but the key thing is that you should work with folders.
 Add head folders and subfolders.
 You can then try to fix your metadata of the songs if they don't have it correctly already.
 This way you can locate songs in different ways.